ALTIBASE/Documents/Manuals/Tools/eng/Altibase 3rd Party Connector Guide.md

 This manual is organized as follows:

-- Chapter 1:  SquirreL SQL Client
+- Chapter 1:  SQuirreL SQL Client
   This chapter describes how to install SQuirreL SQL Client and Altibase Plugin for SQuirreL SQL and integrate with Altibase via Altibase JDBC.

 - Chapter 2: Hibernate